 I had been compiling stories of hers throughout the years, increasingly so towards the end of her life, because I just knew the clock was ticking.
 She was young when she passed (only 63), but the life she lived was grand, and she always made that known.
 For all that she went through, she always approached life with a zest that was almost “uncalled for”.
 She made new friends at every turn in her life (even if they stole her Forest Gump DVD) and always forged on with a positive mental attitude, regardless of what obstacle set in her way, and trust me, there were many.

 During phone conversations with her (mostly towards the end of her life) she’d retell an old tummy-tickler and I’d anxiously hit ‘record’ because I knew I was capturing lightning in a bottle.
 Somehow she re-told each story with the same level of energy and accuracy (voices and all)…every single time, never missing a beat.
+I am not embarrassed I captured these, in fact I am grateful I did.

 I’d dangle the worm so she’d launch into the story … I can not tell her story but I lived along side it, so here I am giving the old ‘college try’ at explaining who she was and what she meant to me as an ‘only child.’

 My mom was the baby of six kids in a very patriarchal household, and according to her, the photo above was one of few taken of her as a child.
 Above, pictured with her mom Shirley who died in 1985, the year I was born.
 I never met Shirley, but from what I’ve heard she was pretty badass.
-Below is a recording of my mom as a child, angry about spilling a beer
+Below is a recording of my mom as a child, angry about spilling a beer at the age of 4 and then (23 years later) telling the story of her mom’s death.
+This recording in particular is super telling of my mother’s personality – how loving, emotional, and real she was, especially when it came to family.
+But also notice her sense of humor.
+I miss her so much. xoxo.

 Debbie (bottom right) next to Uncle Randy (left of mom)